Tomerti/Tomerti/README.md

 # 👨🏻‍💻 About me
 Hey, I am <b>Tomer Titinger</b> 👋🏽

-I’m a final year <b>Bachelor’s student in Computer Science</b> at <b>[The Hebrew University of Jerusalem](https://en.huji.ac.il/en)</b>, with experience across AI, computer vision, computational genomics research and large scale technical systems.
+I’m a final year <b>Computer Science student</b> at <b>[The Hebrew University of Jerusalem](https://en.huji.ac.il/en)</b>, with experience across AI, computer vision, computational genomics research and large scale technical systems.

-I thrive at the intersection of engineering, product, and innovation - turning complex problems into clear, impactful solutions.
-I’m passionate about software engineering, algorithms, and systems, and I bring hands on experience from both academia and industry to every project I work on.
+I thrive at the intersection of engineering, product, and innovation-turning complex problems into clear, impactful solutions.
+I’m passionate about software engineering, algorithms, and systems, and I bring hands-on experience from both academia and industry to every project I work on.

-I previously worked in <b>Elbit Systems’ R&D</b> environment, evaluating computer vision and AI algorithms, and at <b>Ness Technologies</b>, where I coordinated technical product and project efforts for Israel’s national biometric infrastructure in collaboration with cross functional teams.
+Previously, I worked in <b>Elbit Systems’ R&D</b> environment, evaluating computer vision and AI algorithms, and at <b>Ness Technologies</b>, where I coordinated technical product and project efforts for Israel’s national biometric infrastructure in collaboration with cross functional teams.

-My strengths include analytical problem solving, system level thinking, and bridging the gap between technical details and real world execution.
-I enjoy learning new technologies, building meaningful projects, and contributing to challenges that require both engineering depth and clear, structured execution.
+My strengths include analytical problem-solving, system-level thinking, and bridging the gap between technical detail and real-world execution.
+I enjoy learning new technologies, building meaningful projects, and contributing to challenges that require both engineering depth and structured execution.

 ## 📝 Some of my Projects
  - 🧬 [**Collagen Variant Annotation Pipeline (hEDS Research)**](#)